Roshankrishnamoorthy/roshan-K/README.md

 3)Nithishkannan Kuppal Thulasiraman(A20593857)

+**Questions**

+**1.What does the model you have implemented do and when should it be used?**
+The model is a Linear Regression with ElasticNet Regularization.
+It combines L1 (Lasso) and L2 (Ridge) penalties to prevent overfitting and manage multicollinearity.
+It is best used when you have a dataset with many features, some of which may be highly correlated, or when you want to perform feature selection alongside regression.

+**2.How did you test your model to determine if it is working reasonably correctly?**
+The model was tested using cross-validation on a training dataset to evaluate its performance.
+Metrics such as Mean Squared Error (MSE) and R-squared were used to assess accuracy and fit.
+Additionally, the model was validated on a separate test set to ensure generalizability.

+**3.What parameters have you exposed to users of your implementation in order to tune performance?**
+Users can adjust the following parameters:
+alpha: Controls the strength of the regularization.
+l1_ratio: Determines the mix between L1 and L2 regularization.
+max_iter: Sets the maximum number of iterations for convergence.
+tol: Specifies the tolerance for stopping criteria.

+**4.Are there specific inputs that your implementation has trouble with?
+Given more time, could you work around these or is it fundamental to the model?**
+The implementation may struggle with datasets that have non-linear relationships or missing values.
+These issues are not fundamental to the model but require preprocessing steps like polynomial feature transformation or imputation to address effectively.

 Machine learning techniques like L1 regularization, sometimes referred to as Lasso regularization, are used to stop overfitting.
 It functions by adjusting the loss function of the model by a penalty term that is determined by the absolute values of the model's coefficients.

 **EXAMPLES:**